 That was Then, This is Now by S.E.
 Hinton

-Another oldie but a goodie, TWTTIN is a story about two guys who are loser than brothers, and the drug dealing that finally pushes them apart.
+Another oldie but a goodie, TWTTIN is a story about two guys who are closer than brothers, and the drug dealing that finally pushes them apart.
 Bryon is the thinker–at 16 he’s beginning to contemplate the meaning of his hard street existence.
 Mark is the doer–seeing his actions as part of the big picture over which he ultimately has no control.
 There’s a lot of lingo in this book that seriously dates it–like references to hippies and hoods, but it creates a great picture of the times–and boy, were they a’changin’ back in 1971 when this book was first published.
 There’s an excellent scene where Bryon’s friend M&M has a bad acid trip, and the results are enough to turn you off to the idea of drugs forever.
 Even though it’s dated, this read is deep.
 Give it a go-go.

 Go Ask Alice by Anonymous